ksharonin/feds-benchmarking/.ipynb_checkpoints/README-checkpoint.md

 ## Example Usage

-For a comprehensive demonstration of how to use FEDS-PEC, refer to the ipynbs located in the `demos` directory, such as the `KINCADE_DEMO_FEDS_Outline.ipynb` notebook, which includes a demonstration using the Kincade Fire dataset.
+For a comprehensive demonstration of how to use FEDS-PEC, refer to the ipynbs located in the `demos` directory, such as the `KINCADE_DEMO_FEDS_Outline.ipynb` or `NRT_QUARRY_DEMO.ipynb` notebook, which includes a demonstration using the Kincade Fire dataset.

 ## Testing